-During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
+• During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
+In discussions with the inspectors, a group of year six children reported that they feel safe and happy in school and know what to do and who to talk to if they have any concerns about their safety and well-being.
+The children could explain clearly how to stay safe online and when using other mobile technology.
 However, owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.